Last modified: August 25, 2021

 The Company puts a lot of effort and invests a lot of resources into ensuring that the Company’s security policies and practices are being complied with, including by continuously providing employees with training with respect to such security policies and practices.
 The Company strives to raise awareness regarding the risks involved in the processing of Personal Data.
 In addition, the Company has implemented applicable safeguards for its hardware and software, including by installing firewalls and anti-virus software on applicable Company hardware and software, in order to protect against malicious software.

 All transfers of Personal Data between the client, the Company’s service providers and the Company’s servers are protected by the use of encryption safeguards, including the encryption of the Personal Data prior to the transfer of any Personal Data.
-The Company’s servers are protected by industry best standards including the EU-US privacy shield framework.
+The Company’s servers are protected by industry best standards.
 In addition, to the extent applicable, the Company’s business partners execute an applicable Data Processing Agreement, all in accordance with applicable laws.

 The Company ensures the transparency of input controls, including changing and the deletion of data.